PavelLaptev/JSON-to-Figma/README.md

 ## Notice: This plugin is no longer maintained

 Thank you for your interest in the JSON to Figma plugin.
-As of now, this plugin has become a paid plugin available on the Figma Community.
-Due to this change, this repository will no longer be updated and will be closed in tree months.
+As of now, this plugin has become a paid plugin available on [the Figma Community](https://www.figma.com/community/plugin/789839703871161985/JSON-to-Figma).
+Due to this change, this repository will no longer be updated.

-We appreciate your support and understanding during this transition.
-If you would like to continue using the plugin, please consider purchasing it from the Figma Community.

 ---